MathIsFun0/Immolate/docs/getting_started.md

 All of the [Existing Filters](existingfilters.md) are housed in the /filters folder.
 Explanations and usage guides are in the comments of each filter file.

+## Seed Analysis
+I am working on a website that will use Immolate to provide a better display of the features in a Balatro seed.
+For now, to print out all of the features in a seed, you can use the analyzer filter.
+Edit analyzer.cl to set the deck and stake you want to use, and then run the following command: `immolate -f analyzer -s SEED -n 1 -g 1`

 ## Creating your own filter
 As of now the only way to create your own filter is to program it yourself.
 It is highly recommended to look through /lib/items.cl and /lib/functions.cl for items and functions, as there is currently no documentation for the functions and types provided by Immolate.